Gulf of Bothnia: Name

 Julius Pokorny gives the extended Proto-Indo-European root as *bhudh-m(e)n with a *bhudh-no- variant, from which the Latin fundus, as in fundament, is derived.
 The original meaning of English north, from Proto-Indo-European *ner- 'under', indicates an original sense of 'lowlands' for bottomlands.
 On the other hand, by north the classical authors usually meant 'outermost', as the northern lands were outermost to them.
 In Saami, the cardinal directions were named according to the different parts of the typical tent used by this nomadic people.
 The door of the tent was traditionally pointed south, in the most sunny direction, and the bottom of the tent would be aligned with the north.
 Thus the origin of the word pohja in its use as 'north'.
-According to Lönnrot, north was viewed as the bottom direction because the lowest point of the sun's path is there.
+According to Elias Lönnrot, north was viewed as the bottom direction because the lowest point of the sun's path is there.

 Geography

 The International Hydrographic Organization defines the southern limit of the Gulf of Bothnia as follows:

 From Simpnäsklubb (59°54'N) in Sweden, to Flötjan, Lagskær [sic], Fæstörne [sic], Kökarsörn, and Vænö-Kalkskær [sic] to the SW point of Hangöudde (Hangö Head, 59°49'N) in Finland, thus including Åland and adjacent shoals and channels in the Gulf of Bothnia.